La-Lojban/lojban.pw/data/pages/en/resources/guaspi/pronouns.md

 The first sentence shows this pattern plainly.
-In the second, the predicate of an argument is compound and the pronoun _``jy''_ is used in the paired expansions to represent its open first case.
+In the second, the predicate of an argument is compound and the pronoun _jy_ is used in the paired expansions to represent its open first case.
 It is very common for a motion word and a directional property to share arguments, as in the last three sentences.
 In the fourth one, with a transitive motion word the directional property relates the thing that moves, not the actor, to the destination.
-The polarity of the direction is often reverse of English: ``swims down'' means it is ``_qmy_ -above'' the destination.
-A better translation is ``swims from above''.
+The polarity of the direction is often reverse of English: swims down means it is _qmy_ -above the destination.
+A better translation is swims from above.

 Most usually the first and second cases of all the predicates go together.
 For exceptions as in the fourth sentence above the dictionary shows which cases merge.

 ### Object of Transitive Predicate

 A third pattern is found in which a transitive main word is followed by its object as a compound.
 It is cued by the tone `='.
 In this pattern the main word's second case (before conversion) receives the sub-word as an argument, except that if the main word is converted so the second case is unavailable, the first case (before conversion) gets the sub-word.
-For organizing the other arguments the effect is the same as if an explicit caselink _``!su''_ had been used.
+For organizing the other arguments the effect is the same as if an explicit caselink _!su_ had been used.
 For example:

 >